Yaomingshuai/VQ-Font/README.md

  lmdb >= 1.2.1
 ## Data Preparation
 ### 1.Images
 Download '.ttf' font files from [字库](https://www.foundertype.com/), and then generate font images using the downloaded files.
-Arrange the fonts according to the following structural format.
+Select one font as the content font, and then split the remaining fonts into a training set and a test set, arranging the fonts according to the following structure:
 >--|Font_1
 --|Font_2
 &ensp--|char1.png